MohamedAmineALLAF/MohamedAmineALLAF/README.md

 <hr>

 ```
-📚 I am a Software Engineering student at EMSI, with a keen interest in Front End Technologies, and a passion for Full Stack Development.
+📚 Software and Data Engineering student at EMSI.
-🌱 I'm proficient in developing Full Stack apps using Java and JavaScript, with a focus on the latest front-end frameworks like React.
+🌱 Developing Full Stack apps using MERN Stack.
-🌟 I value Full Stack Development and continuously explore new tools and technologies to improve my skills.
+🌟 Dedicated to ongoing learning and continual improvement.
+😎 Quote : "No pressure, no diamonds"

 ```
 <hr>